zudi-lin/pytorch_connectomics/README.md

 Please note that this package is mainly developed on the Harvard [FASRC](https://www.rc.fas.harvard.edu) cluster.
 More information about GPU computing on the FASRC cluster can be found [here](https://www.rc.fas.harvard.edu/resources/documentation/gpgpu-computing-on-the-cluster/).

-Download and install the package (editable):
+Download and install the package:

 ```shell
 git clone https://github.com/zudi-lin/pytorch_connectomics.git